othercriteria/lif/README.md

 These processes are denoted *settlement*, *birth*, *exchange*, *death*, and *gain of habitability* (suggestions for a better name welcome) and are sketched out below.
-We can alternatively think of the stasis set as a bit vector of length 9.
+We can switch into thinking of the stasis set as a bit vector of length 9 when convenient.
 * Settlement or birth: If an empty cell has a number of living neighbors not in its stasis set, it becomes alive.
-If this number of neighbors is 0, it forms a new lineage having a stasis set with each bit on with independent probability `init_stasis_p`.
+If this number of neighbors is 0, it forms a new lineage having a stasis set with each bit on with independent probability `alive_p`.
 If the number of neighbors is not 0, one of the neighbors will become its parent with probability proportional to exp(-`fit_cost` * #(parent stasis set)).
-It will inherit this parent's stasis set with each bit flipped with independent probability `mut_prob`.
+It will inherit this parent's stasis set with each bit flipped with independent probability `mut_p`.
-* Exchange: A living cell with living neighbors experiences this with probability `exchange_prob`.
+* Exchange: A living cell with living neighbors experiences this with probability `exchange_r`.
 A random neighbor is picked uniformly.
 If any of the neighbors is of the same lineage, the selection is only from among these conspecifics.
 The living cell takes as its new stasis set the consensus of its old stasis set and